mviereck/microscopy-tools/README.md

  - `camcfg ENTRY` shows configuration of entry ENTRY.
 Example: `camcfg iso`

 Dependencies:
- - dialog
+ - `dialog`
- - gphoto2
+ - `gphoto2`

 ## Example
 Image of pollen.
+Generated with `ardustack` and `fusewizard`.
+Technic: Microscope from [Hund/Wetzlar](https://www.hund.de/en/) with a stepper motor and an arduino.
-Generated with the tools from this repository and a [microscope from Hund/Wetzlar](https://www.hund.de/en/).
-Camera Canon EOS 1000D.
+Camera: Canon EOS 1000D.
 Stackshot result of 240 single captures with slightly different focus:

 ![screenshot](example.jpg)